In Real Life, rails are made for trains, roads are made for cars. In fiction, this line gets blurred.

 - In Real Life, a small number of Jeeps have been outfitted to work on railroad tracks in military service.

-- Some cars and trucks have been fitted to run on rails, used largely for railroad maintenance.
+- Railroads use cars and trucks for railroad maintenance of way vehicles.
+This is done through a set of retractable rail wheels behind each set of tires.
 These are called draisines (or "speeders" in the United States).

 - Similarly, during the early years of the switch from steam to internal-combustion, a number of minor railways in different parts of the world converted road buses into railcars, often with little more alteration than changing the wheels.